faymarie/flask-crate-transit-data/README.md

 # flask-crate-transit-data
-A flask app that inserts transit data into CrateDB.
+A flask app using CrateDB and Docker to inserts public transit data (VBB-Fahrplandaten via GTFS) into CrateDB.

 # Requirements